South Slavs: Terminology

-Another name popular in the early modern period was "Illyrians", the name of a pre-Slavic Balkan people, a name first adopted by Dalmatian intellectuals in the late 15th century to refer to South Slavic lands and population.
-It was then used by the Habsburg monarchy, France, and notably adopted by the 19th-century Croatian Illyrian movement.
+Another name popular in the early modern period was Illyrians, using the name of a pre-Slavic Balkan people, a name first adopted by Dalmatian intellectuals in the late 15th century to refer to South Slavic lands and population.
+It was then used by the Habsburg monarchy and France, and notably adopted by the 19th-century Croatian Illyrian movement.
 Eventually, the idea of Yugoslavism appeared, aimed at uniting all South Slav-populated territories into a common state.
-From this idea emerged Yugoslavia, which however did not include Bulgaria.
+From this idea emerged Yugoslavia—which, however, did not include Bulgaria.

 History

 Early South Slavs

-The Proto-Slavic homeland is the area of Slavic settlement in Central and Eastern Europe during the first millennium AD, with its precise location debated by archaeologists, ethnographers and historians.
+The Proto-Slavic homeland is the postulated area of Slavic settlement in Central and Eastern Europe during the first millennium AD, with its precise location debated by archaeologists, ethnographers and historians.
 None of the proposed homelands reaches the Volga River in the east, over the Dinaric Alps in the southwest or the Balkan Mountains in the south, or past Bohemia in the west.
-Traditionally, scholars put it in the marshes of Ukraine, or alternatively between the Bug and the Dnieper; however, according to F. Curta, the homeland of the southern Slavs mentioned by 6th-century writers was just north of the Lower Danube.
+Traditionally, scholars place it in the marshes of Ukraine, or alternatively between the Bug and the Dnieper; however, according to F. Curta, the homeland of the southern Slavs mentioned by 6th-century writers was just north of the Lower Danube.
 Little is known about the Slavs before the 5th century, when they began to spread out in all directions.